Health volunteers bridge the gap in remote PNG

 Diseases such as malaria and tuberculosis are common in Kivori-Kui and the surrounding villages.
 Although these diseases are curable if treated in time, they are two of the main causes of death for children in Papua New Guinea.

-Steven is one of 95 volunteers ChildFund has trained throughout PNG’s Central Province to bridge the gap between remote villages and health care centres in major centres.
+Steven is one of 95 volunteers ChildFund PNG has trained throughout Central Province to bridge the gap between remote villages and health care centres in major centres.
 This project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 He is one of 60 Village Health Volunteers who deliver basic health services to people in their village and make referrals to the health centre.